Gilbert Browning

-Gilbert Browning (October 19, 1821 - 1882) was a Scottish-born merchant in Newfoundland Colony.
+Gilbert Browning (October 19, 1821 – September 1, 1882) was a Scottish-born merchant in Newfoundland Colony.

+Business career

-He was born in Newmilns, Ayrshire and came to Newfoundland after the Great Fire of 1846 to help rebuild the premises of Baine, Johnston and Company.
+Browning was born on October 19, 1821 Newmilns, Ayrshire.
+He came to Newfoundland after the Great Fire of 1846 to help rebuild the premises of Baine, Johnston and Company.
 Browning set up his own businesses soon afterwards, operating a cod oil refinery, sawmill and boat factory.
 He later set up the firm of G. Browning & Son which operated a bakery.
 He was also involved in mining.
 Browning died during a visit to Glasgow for his health.

+Legacy

-His son Donald served in the Newfoundland assembly.
+His son Donald served in the Newfoundland House of Assembly.
 Although the original premises of the company were destroyed by fire, G. Browning & Sons became one of the founding companies of Browning Harvey Limited, a beverage bottling company which is still in operation to this day.